• Make a difference every day in the lives of the underserved

 Education

-Unrestricted current license to practice as a PMHNP in the state of practice.Current board certification as a PMHNP.Current DEA Registration (unless Chief Psychiatric Officer determines it as optional).Current BLS certification.
+Have and maintain current licensure as a Registered Nurse within the state of employment.Must be able to obtain and maintain CPR certification.
 Read Less• Make a difference every day in the lives of the underserved

 • Join a mission driven organization with a people first culture